-By default Capture One Pro not only let you edit raw files but also JPEG, TIFF and PNG files.
-In the Editing section you can disable editing for each of the processed file formats.
+By default, Capture One Pro not only lets you edit raw files but also JPEG, TIFF, and PNG files.
+In the Editing section, you can disable editing for each of the processed file formats.

 Since Capture One DB does not allow editing of these processed file formats, these settings are removed in DB mode.

 In addition, there is a setting Make new files writable by everyone (macOS only).
 It eases up the read/write permissions of new files to the Everyone group.
 By default, this group has no access.